StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 ## To do

+1. The initial version (v1) of `StatisticalRethinking` is really just a first attempt to capture the models and show ways of setting up those models, execute the models and post-processing of the results in Julia.

-The R package `rethinking`, in the experimental branch, contains 2 functions `quap` and `ulam` which are not in v1 of `Statisticalrethinking`.
-It is my *hope* to include those in v2 of `Statisticalrethinking`.
+2. The R package `rethinking`, in the experimental branch on Github, contains 2 functions `quap` and `ulam` (previously called `map` and `map2stan`) which are not in v1 of `Statisticalrethinking`.
+It is my *intention* to study those and _possibly_ include `quap` or `ulam` (or both) in a future of `Statisticalrethinking`.
+Several other interesting approaches that could become a good basis for such an endeavour are being explored in Julia, e.g. Soss.jl and Omega.jl.

+3. The same is true for many other R functions such as precis(), link(), shade(), etc. In v1 some early versions are being tested.
+Expect refactoring of those in future versions.

 ## Documentation